-NASA Scientist Talks in Newport About Total Solar Eclipse on Oregon Coast
+NASA Ambassador Talks in Newport About Total Solar Eclipse on Oregon Coast

 Published 01/26/2017 at 4:59 AM PDT